 $invoiceNumber = $order?->invoice->number ??
 'Order not found';

-If an order is null, the default value set by the null coalescing operator will be assigned to a $invoiceNumber
+If an order is null, the default value set by the null coalescing operator will be assigned to a $invoiceNumber variable.

 The null safe operator is only for reading data.
 You cannot assign values.